Austin Location

 If you are facing white collar crimes allegations or think you may be soon, now is the best possible time to begin preparing a defense that can protect your rights, future, and freedom.
 To start crafting your custom-tailored representation plan with me, call my Austin office at 512-369-3737 or email me here.

-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, our experienced attorneys are committed to defending clients facing serious criminal charges and providing expert legal assistance for white collar crimes in the Travis County area.
+At the Law Office of David D. White, PLLC, our attorneys are committed to defending clients facing serious criminal charges, including white collar crimes in the Travis County area.
 Our firm is conveniently located near you at 608 W 12th St Ste B, Austin, TX 78701, United States.
 Find us with our GeoCoordinates: 30.27593924306679, -97.74695361060651.

 Client Reviews